Cubs fans go crazy after World Series win

 World Series 2016: Cubs vs. Indians

-Cleveland Indians fans hold up a sign in the stands during the sixth inning in Game 2.
+Indians fans hold up a sign in the stands during the sixth inning in Game 2.

 World Series 2016: Cubs vs. Indians